Relative Optimality Conditions and Algorithms for Treespace Fr\'{e}chet Means: Abstract

 \section{Abstract}

 Recent interest in treespaces as well-founded mathematical domains for phylogenetic inference and statistical analysis for populations of anatomical trees has motivated research into efficient and rigorous methods for optimization problems on treespaces.
 A central problem in this area is computing an average of phylogenetic trees, which is equivalently characterized as the minimizer of the Fr\'{e}chet function.
+The Fr\'{e}chet mean can be used for statistical inference and exploratory data analysis: for example it can be leveraged as a test statistic to compare groups via permutation tests, or to find trends in data over time via kernel smoothing.
 By analyzing the differential properties of the Fr\'{e}chet function along geodesics in treespace we obtained a theorem describing a decomposition of the derivative along a geodesic.
 This decomposition theorem is used to formulate optimality conditions which are used as a logical basis for an algorithm to verify relative optimality at points where the Fr\'{e}chet function gradient does not exist.